eiselekd/hw/cyclone/bemicro/README.md

-Simple Jtag master connected to DDR memory.
+Simple design for the BeMicro SDK.
+A Jtag master connected to DDR memory.
-Use the Quartus system console and script set_memory_values.tcl to read/write memory.
+Use the Quartus System Console and script set_memory_values.tcl to read/write memory.
 Before compiling, set the working path to this directory (so that QSys finds the ip/ subdir) and regenerate the QSys system bemicrocpu.qsys in QSys.